axelcournac/3C_tutorial/README.md

 ```
 The function histo_r(V,N) makes a histogram of the vector V in N bins and plots the results as a bar plot (it is an equivalent of the R function hist() ).

-In the python code.

-It should be noticed that this procedure does not conserve the symetry propertie of the matrix.
+It should be noticed that this procedure does not conserve the symetry property of the matrix.
 To recover the symetry property you can use a simple line in python:
 ```python
 mn=(mn+mn.T)/2;
 ```
-mn.T is the transposed matrice of mn.
+where mn.T is the transposed matrice of mn.

 ## Computation of genomic distance law